MRU-COMP1502-2023/instructions/assignment_3.md

 ## The Problem
 In this assignment you will use JavaFX to create a graphical user interface for the toy store software you wrote in [assignment 2](https://github.com/MRU-COMP1502-2023/instructions/blob/main/assignment_2.md).
-This means you'll primarily be replacing the *view* components of your assignment 2 project.
-Some corresponding changes will be needed in the *controller* component too (the severity of these changes will depend partly on your attention to modularity and object-oriented design during assignment 2 :smirk:)
+This means you'll primarily be replacing the *view* components of your assignment 2 project with graphical interfaces.
+Some corresponding changes will be needed in the *controller* components too (the severity of these changes will depend partly on your attention to modularity and object-oriented design during assignment 2 :smirk:)

 ## Requirements
 Your project must have the following features and specifications: